 Dr Robert Beall PhD

-Dr Preston Campbell III (figure 20) previously Executive Vice President for Medical Affaires succeeded Bob Beall as Chief Executive Officier of the CF Foundation in 2015.
+Dr Preston Campbell III (fig. 18a) previously Executive Vice President for Medical Affaires succeeded Bob Beall as Chief Executive Officier of the CF Foundation in 2015.
 He qualified at the University of Virginia Medical School, completed his pediatric residency as chief resident at Vanderbilt University School of Medicine, earned a diploma from the Liverpool (England) School of Tropical Medicine and served as Director of Pediatrics at the Centre Medical Beraca, LaPointe, Haiti.
 He returned to Vanderbilt to complete his pulmonary training, joined the faculty and served as the Director of the Cystic Fibrosis Center at Vanderbilt.
 In 1998, Dr. Campbell joined the CF Foundation as the executive vice president for medical affairs, overseeing clinical research, the CF Foundation’s network of specialty care centers and training programs.
 Dr. Campbell has received numerous awards, including recognition in The Best Doctors in America At the end 2019 Preston Campbell retired as CEO and was succeeded by Michael Boyle

 Further information on the CF Foundation available from the website (www.cff.org).